Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Conclusion

 \section{Conclusion}

-We developed an algorithm for the approximate computation of the eigenvalue decomposition of bistochastic normalized kernel matrices.
-The proposed algorithm employs a pivoted partial Cholesky algorithm to construct a low rank approximation of the original kernel matrix and compute the approximate eigenvalue decomposition of its bistochastic normalization, relying on a limited number of kernel evaluations.
-Additionally, we compared the developed algorithm with an alternative based on subsampling and Nystr\"om extension.
-We applied both algorithms to the kernel based extraction of spatiotemporal patterns from chaotic dynamics, demonstrating their relative performance and investigating their differences.
+We developed an algorithm for the approximate computation of the eigenvalue decomposition of normalized kernel matrices, focusing on a symmetric and a bistochastic normalization.
+The proposed algorithm employs a pivoted partial Cholesky algorithm to construct a low rank approximation of the original kernel matrix and compute the approximate eigenvalue decomposition of its normalization, relying on a limited number of kernel evaluations.
+We applied the developed algorithm to the kernel based extraction of spatiotemporal patterns from chaotic dynamics, and investigated its accuracy and scalability.

-Next steps in this line of research involve using our proposed algorithm to enable the application of kernel methods to large datasets for tasks such as spatiotemporal pattern extraction, model reduction and dynamical closure.
+Next steps in this line of research involve using our proposed algorithm to enable the application of normalized kernel methods to large datasets for tasks such as spatiotemporal pattern extraction, model reduction and dynamical closure.